LovingFox/astra_mininet/README.md

 exit
 ```

-#### Тест OSPF
+#### OSPF test

-Для проверки работы резервирования можно разорвать линк между парой маршрутизаторов. Например, между r1 и r3.
+Break the connection of a couple routers for a test.
+For example link r1-r3.

-Открыть терминал a1 и запустить ping на a3:
+Open terminal a1 and start *ping* to a3:

 ```
 docker exec -it mn.a1 bash
 ping -O 10.0.3.100
 ```

-В терминале *containernet>* разрвать линк r1-r3:
+In terminal *containernet>* break the linke r1-r3:

 ```
 py net.configLinkStatus('r1','r3','down')
 ```

-Убедиться, что связь a1 <-> a3 не разорвалась.
+Ensure the connection a1 <-> a3 is broken but ping is continue successfully.

-Восстановить линк r1-r3:
+For recover link r1-r3 use this command:

 ```
 py net.configLinkStatus('r1','r3','up')
 ```

-#### Команды vtysh для OSPF
+#### vtysh commands for OSPF

 ```
 show ip route